dajojo/MetaGPT/README.md

 ### Structure

-1. Product Manager
-    - Describes Goals and User Stories, ...

-2. Flutter Architect
-    - NEW: Feature List -> Divides the whole project in individual Features
-    - NEW: classDiagram -> Write freezed like class definition
-    - NEW: Define repositories
+## TODO:
+    - For existing code create an explore, plan and execute plan.
+      - First explore the whole project.
+Document the code and files
+      - Plan the required the changes to fulfill the requirements
+        - In the task list specify:
+          - Order, Name, Description, Tools
+      - execute the changes

 # MetaGPT: The Multi-Agent Framework